Frequently Asked Questions

 What is Sable Offshore?

 Sable Offshore Corp.
-(Sable) is an independent oil and gas company, headquartered in Houston, Texas, focused on responsibly developing the prolific Santa Ynez Unit.
-In February 2024, Sable acquired the Santa Ynez Unit assets from ExxonMobil and took over operations of the Las Flores Pipeline system from the previous operator, leveraging its experienced team to ensure efficient and sustainable operations
+(Sable) is an independent oil and gas company, headquartered in Houston, Texas, focused on responsibly bringing the Santa Ynez Pipeline System back online.
+In February 2024, Sable acquired the Santa Ynez Unit assets and took over operations of the pipeline system from the previous operator, leveraging its experienced team to ensure efficient and sustainable operations.

-The Santa Ynez Unit consists of three offshore oil platforms—Hondo, Harmony, and Heritage—that produce crude oil and natural gas off the coast of Santa Barbara, along with an onshore processing facility located in Las Flores Canyon.
-Situated 5 to 9 miles offshore in federal waters, these platforms service 112 wells, including 90 producers, 12 injectors, and 10 idle wells.
+The Santa Ynez Pipeline System consists of an offshore pipeline carrying crude oil emulsion produced from the Santa Ynez Unit together with an onshore processing facility located in Las Flores Canyon and an onshore pipeline from Las Flores Canyon to Pentland in Kern County, California.
+The Santa Ynez Unit consists of three offshore platforms – Hondo, Harmony and Heritage – that produce crude oil and natural gas off the coast of Santa Barbara County.
+Situated five to nine miles offshore in federal waters, the platforms service 112 wells, including 90 producers, 12 injectors and 10 idle wells.

 What percentage of in-state oil production will be provided?

-Once operational, the Santa Ynez Unit will stabilize the supply of crude oil into the California market, ultimately representing approximately 10-20% of in-state production.
+Once operational, the pipeline system will stabilize the supply of crude oil into the California market, ultimately representing 10-20% of in-state production.

 Why is restarting operations essential to California’s energy security?

-The Santa Ynez Unit will provide a secure, consistent source of domestic crude oil, replacing approximately 1 million barrels per month of imports.
-This dependable, lower carbon, local supply will reduce California’s reliance on foreign oil and play a key role in enhancing our state’s energy security and independence.
+The Santa Ynez Pipeline System will provide a secure, consistent source of domestic crude oil, replacing approximately 1 million barrels per month of imports.
+This dependable, lower carbon local supply will reduce California’s reliance on foreign oil and play a key role in enhancing our state’s energy security and independence.

 Environmental Responsibility